psforever/PSF-LoginServer/README.md

 login0=play.psforever.net:51000
 ```

 Afterwards, it is recommended that you create a shortcut to Planetside.exe.
 Afterwards, right click on the shortcut, select "Properties", and go under the "Shortcut" tab.
 In there, add these launch arguments in the target box after the quotes:  /K:StagingTest /CC .
-It should look like this in the target boxa fter you are done: "<Directory to your planetside.exe>\planetside.exe" /K:StagingTest /CC"  This will allow you to bypass the launcher and directly go to a login screen. /K:StagingTest is the argument that bypasses the launcher, and /CC fixes some errors with certain objects and features related to the Core Combat expansion (like allowing some buildings to appear, ceasing the message that "you must purchase Come Combat", etc.).
+It should look like this in the target boxa fter you are done: <Directory to your planetside.exe>\planetside.exe" /K:StagingTest /CC .
+This will allow you to bypass the launcher and directly go to a login screen. /K:StagingTest is the argument that bypasses the launcher, and /CC fixes some errors with certain objects and features related to the Core Combat expansion (like allowing some buildings to appear, ceasing the message that "you must purchase Come Combat", etc.).

-As of right now, there is no username/password checking ot persistance, so feel free to fill in whatever you like into those boxes.
+As of right now, there is no username/password checking or persistance, so feel free to fill in whatever you like into those boxes.
 Afterwards, choose your server and select one of the default characters or make your own.
 There is also no character persistence in the current build of PSForever, so any character you make will be lost when you log out of them.

 **You must restart PlanetSide when changing the `client.ini` file!**